Models of radiative linear seesaw with electrically charged mediators: Abstract

 \section{Abstract}

 We propose two versions of radiative linear seesaw models, where electrically charged scalars and vector-like leptons generate the Dirac neutrino mass submatrix at one and two loop levels.
 In these models, the SM charged lepton masses are generated from a one loop level radiative seesaw mechanism mediated by charged exotic vector-like leptons and electrically neutral scalars running in the loops.
-These models can successfully accommodate the current amount of dark matter and baryon asymmetries observed in the Universe, as well as the muon anomalous magnetic moment.
+These models can successfully accommodate the current amount of dark matter and baryon asymmetries observed in the Universe, as well as the muon anomalous magnetic moment. \textbf{Our friend and collaborator Iv\'an Schmidt passed away during the completion of this work.
+He will be sorely missed.}